Header with conference logo and image of outdoor seating area by pool.

 • Whom do I speak to about my special dietary needs?

 You may include dietary needs information during online registration.
-If you have already registered, please e-mail us at nawl@nawl.org with a request at least two weeks prior to the conference.
+If you have already registered, please email us at nawl@nawl.org with a request at least two weeks prior to the conference.

 • What is the dress code?